ProzorroUKR/openprocurement.api/docs/source/standard/contract.rst

     Possible values are:

-    * `draft` - this contract has been transfered, but is not yet in force.
+    * `draft` - this contract has been transferred (from the tender system), but is not yet in force.
     * `active` - this contract has been signed by all the parties, and is now legally in force.
     * `terminated` - this contract was signed and in force, and has now come